josh-stillman/devops-for-typescript-devs/README.md

 Add an `API_URL` for your api subdomain, such as `https://api.jss.computer`.

-In your GitHub Action file, add an `env:` key before the `steps:` key to read that variable.
+In your GitHub Action file, add an `env:` key before the `steps:` key to use that variable when building your site.

 ```yaml
     env: